๐Ÿ“– Vector and matrix arithmetics#

 \[\begin{split} \begin{aligned} 0_{(2 \times 2)} \cdot 0_{(2 \times 2)} &=\left(\begin{array}{ll} 0 & 0 \\ 0 & 0 \end{array}\right) \cdot\left(\begin{array}{ll} 0 & 0 \\ 0 & 0 \end{array}\right) \\ &=\left(\begin{array}{cc} (0)(0)+(0)(0) & (0)(0)+(0)(0) \\ (0)(0)+(0)(0) & (0)(0)+(0)(0) \end{array}\right) \\ &=\left(\begin{array}{ll} 0+0 & 0+0 \\ 0+0 & 0+0 \end{array}\right) \\ &=\left(\begin{array}{ll} 0 & 0 \\ 0 & 0 \end{array}\right) \\ &=0_{(2 \times 2)} \end{aligned} \end{split}\]

-Econometric application: the classical linear regression model#
+Econometric application: classic linear regression model#

 One of simplest models that you will encounter in statistics and econometrics is the classical linear regression model (CLRM).
 This model takes the form